All planning checklists

 Confirm all details with vendors

-Reconfirm with Cheltenham Racecourse group bookings or your specific Cotswolds tour operator.
+Call Cheltenham Racecourse group bookings and your Cotswolds tour operator again the week before.

 Easy·Medium impact